-Interim measures are those services, accommodations, or other assistance that the school puts in place for victims after receiving notice of alleged sexual misconduct but before any final outcomes - investigatory, disciplinary, or remedial - have been determined.
+Interim measures are those services, accommodations, or other assistance that the school puts in place for the complainant or respondent after receiving notice of alleged sexual misconduct but before any final outcomes - investigatory, disciplinary, or remedial - have been determined.
 Gnomon wants students to be safe, to receive appropriate medical attention, and to get the help they need to heal and to continue equal access their educational opportunities.

 Some possible interim measures are listed below, and the school determines which measures are appropriate for a particular victim on a case-by-case basis.
 Not all of the measures listed below will be necessary in every case to keep victims safe and ensure their equal access to educational programs and activities.
 If the victim or advocate identifies an interim measure that is not already provided by Gnomon, the school will consider whether the request can be granted.
-In those instances, where interim measures affect both a victim and the alleged perpetrator, Gnomon will minimize the burden on the victim wherever appropriate.
+In those instances, where interim measures affect both a complainant and the respondent, Gnomon will minimize the burden on the complainant wherever appropriate.